oliiiiiiiiiiiii/neocord/docs/source/api.rst

     Calls when a member leaves a guild etc.

-    Requires :meth:`GatewayIntents.members` to be enabled.
+    Requires :attr:`GatewayIntents.members` to be enabled.

     :param member: The member who left the guild.
     :type member: :class:`GuildMember`